He was five years from retirement when everything changed

 His future changed seemingly overnight.
 No 20-year retirement.
 No pension.
 Just disability pay and a sudden, unexpected transition to civilian life at 34 years old with a family to support and no clear path forward.

 About 200,000 service members transition to civilian life each year, and 47% say the transition from military service to civilian life is difficult.
 Of course, most of them generally know when their service is scheduled to end, and spend months or even years thinking about and planning for civilian life.
 Joshua had far less time, and no idea how or even if his skills could translate into a civilian job.
-It felt like having his future ripped away.
+It felt like his future was being ripped away, and it unfortunately wouldn’t be the last time he felt that way.

 Joshua’s Military Service